MyPortugalHoliday.com

 Travel to Tomar for a Day Trip

-Getting to Tomar from Lisbon is straightforward, though the town's limited public transport connections mean some planning is required.
+Getting to Tomar from Lisbon is relatively straightforward, though the town's limited public transport connections mean some planning is required.

 By Train

-The train is the most convenient option for a day trip from Lisbon.
-Direct regional trains depart regularly from Santa Apolónia and Oriente station in Lisbon, with the journey taking two hours.
-A single ticket costs around €11.05, while a return offers better value at €19.90.
-Tomar is the final stop on the line, and its station is located about 800m south of the historic centre, an easy eight-minute walk to the main square.
-For the latest timetables and to purchase tickets, it is always best to visit the official Comboios de Portugal website at www.cp.pt.
+Tomar is the final stop on the line, and its station is located about 800m south of the historic centre.
+It is an easy eight-minute walk from the station to the Praça da República.
+For the latest timetables and to purchase tickets, visit the official Comboios de Portugal website at www.cp.pt.

 Insight: When searching for tickets, you may also see more expensive express train services.
-Be aware that these require a connection at Entroncamento; when the connection time is factored in, these services are often no faster than the direct regional train but are more expensive.
-For this reason, the direct regional service is the better option for a day trip.
+Be aware that these require a change at Entroncamento, and once that is factored in they are often no faster than the direct regional train but considerably more expensive (€15.70 or €21.30 for a single).
+For these reasons I always take the regional train, and it is what I choose when travelling with my brother and his young family.

 Tomar train